Welcome to the United States Health Qigong Association

 whose purpose is to improve the physical and mental health of the public.

 The origins of Health Qigong can be found as far back as the Song Dynasty (960-1279 AD) although some sources say it goes back thousands of years.
-The essential theory behind health qigong is to unify body movements, rhythms of breathing and Chinese medical principles to exercise and regulate one’s body (調身), breath (調息), and mind (調心).
-It is aimed at strengthening and maintaining one's body: not only through building its muscles, but also by paying attention to the tendons, internal organs, and the general flow of “qi” through the main meridians.
+The essential theory behind Health Qigong is to unify body movements, rhythms of breathing and traditional Chinese medical principles to exercise and regulate one’s body (調身), breath (調息), and mind (調心).
+It is aimed at strengthening and maintaining one's body: not only through building its muscles, but also by paying attention to the tendons, internal organs, and the general flow of “Qi” through the meridians.

 1. (易筋經) Yi Jin Jing (Tendon-Muscle Strengthening Exercises)